Spaciology

 Space as Metaphor’s Core Concepts

-We affirm that space is not void, but layered.
-It resists reduction and invites deep interconnection.
+Space is not void, but layered—it resists reduction and invites interconnection.

 Article 2: Space Holds Story

-Space Holds Story acknowledges that every person, organization, and community carries narratives that shape their reality.
-We can’t do meaningful work without understanding and honoring these stories.
+Every person, organization, and community carries narratives that shape their reality.

 Article 3: Space is Historical and Indigenous

-We accept uncertainty as a condition for emergence and growth, not a failure of knowing.
+Space holds uncertainty—a condition for emergence, not a failure of knowing.

 Article 5: Space Holds Trauma and Healing

-We approach space as a container for grief and a field for restoration—personally and collectively.
+Space is a container for grief and a field for restoration.

 Article 6: Space is Chaos and Home

-Space is Chaos and Home embraces the paradox that transformation requires both disruption and safety, both challenge and comfort
+Transformation requires both disruption and safety, challenge and comfort.

 Article 7: Space is Methodology

-Space is Methodology reminds us that how we do something is as important as what we do.
-Our methods must embody the values we’re trying to create.
+How we do something is as important as what we do.

 Field Guide